Bigjango13/Burlap/README.md

 Burlap started because I wanted to learn how to create a programming language.
 I knew about Sack and thought it would be a perfect way to dive in (and it was!).
 Anyway, here's the change log:

+- 1.1.4: W.I.P.
+    - Add string indexing
+    - Add string iterating
-- 1.1.4: Make len zero indexed, add string indexing
+    - Make `len()` zero indexed
+    - Allow string casts to fail
+- 1.1.3: REPL Update
-- 1.1.3: Make errors less noisy, add multiline editing, highlighting, and tab-completion to the REPL
+    - Make block errors less noisy
+    - Add multiline editing, highlighting, and tab-completion to the REPL
+- 1.1.2: C update
+    - Added C iterop
+    - `__burlap_throw`
-- 1.1.2: Added C iterop, `__burlap_throw`, and fixed global variables for imports
+    - Fixed global variables for imports
-- 1.1.1: Added file IO
+- 1.1.1: File IO
+    - Read, write, open, and flush
+- 1.1.0: VM update
-- 1.1.0: Rewrote tree walking interpreter to a stack based VM
+    - Rewrite tree walking interpreter into a stack based VM
+- 1.0.0: Rust Evangelism Strike Force update
+    - Deside to RIIR
-- 1.0.0: Rewrote C++ to Rust.
-Lists, while loops, input, imports, and more have been added
+    - Lists, while loops, input, imports, and more!
 - 0.0.1: C++ version works for Sack v0.0.5
 - Beta: I tried to make a Sack to Python transpiler in Python using regexes